 The Sydney Harbour Bridge stands next to the Opera House as one of the city's most iconic landmarks.
 Lovingly called the "Coathanger" by locals, this towering structure is one of the world's largest steel arch bridges.
 And while you can capture stunning pictures of the bridge from one of Sydney Harbour's ferry boats, for an unforgettable experience, sign up for a bridge climb through BridgeClimb Sydney.
 Ranging from nearly two to nearly four hours in length, the bridge climb provides visitors with panoramic views of the Harbour, the Sydney skyline and the Opera House.

-Although some former visitors noted the high price tags, many say these climbs are the best way to experience this iconic attraction, calling it a must-do experience.
+Although some former visitors complained of the high price tags, many said the bridge climbs are the best way to experience this iconic attraction, calling it a must-do experience.
 While climbs are offered throughout the day every day, travelers recommend scheduling a climb at twilight, which will give you three different views – daylight, sunset and nighttime – in one.
 If you're afraid of heights, reviewers still suggest you consider the experience as the staff is well-trained to help you overcome your anxieties.